 Billy the Kid also visited the jail across the street but it was not a voluntary stay, though he was able to check out early.
 This jail housed The Kid before his extradition to Lincoln, NM, for the murder of Andrew “Buckshot” Roberts only to have Billy escape and elude capture for some time.

 Following the Butterfield Stage Route

 Having now dealt with one of the needs promised in the movie title that was inspiring this trip (Food), we were back on 1-10 for the hour long drive to Deming.
 Closely following the Butterfield overland stage route west, land was near level to the horizon with one small group of mountains south of the highway.
 They must have provided an easy reference point for stagecoach drivers because even now, there is not much else to see.

 These are the Florida Mountains with the highest peak at just under 7300 feet.
 This was also the site of the Florida Mountain War between Apaches and Confederate Troops in 1861.
 Later in our trip, we were to find we were near another memorable military action.
 Unheard echos from these long-ago battles called to my warrior dad.

 We bunked at the Butterfield Stage Motel in Deming, adding the lodging part to the movie title.
 Tomorrow morning, we would view the land we owned and had never seen.
 Tonight, we’d sleep while the galloping horses on the motel’s neon sign would continue their nocturnal race.

 Just southeast of town we stumbled upon some strange structures in a field and realized we were on an abandoned airfield.
 Beyond the military implications, it was evidently part of a network of intermediate locations built in the 1920 & 1930’s to serve as emergency landing fields along commercial routes between major cities.
-Heading back to Deming, the aviation theme continued when we drove past a strange set of one-story buildings.
-It was a housing development with combination condominiums and hangars.
+By this time tomorrow, we be back at the El Paso airport to compare just how far air travel had come in less than a century.